Willphillips96/Phishing-Analysis-and-Email-Forensics-Lab/README.md

 ## Objective

 (THIS LAB IS CURRENTLY IN PROGRESS) This project aims to provide a comprehensive guide of analyzing phishing emails through a series of practical exercises and detailed explanations when going through the gohackme Phishing module.
-After the simulated excercises I will apply these skills with real Phishing emails at the end of the project.
+I will apply these skills by utilizing industry-standard tools to analyze phishing emails, completing the objectives outlined in the module.

 ### Skills Learned